HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-002/README.txt

 First, we have to set up the image that corresponds to the function (w, h) -> rgb that we want to learn.
 The image is eye.ppm, it is a 100x100 ppm file.

 ~> make input-setup IMG_SIDE=100
+~> make show-samples

+### Train mode

+Now we can train.
+Let us first see how training computation is done.

+~> make show-train-rules

+Let us emplace the training rules at server side (the null walltime warning is ok).

+~> make make train-setup SAVE_PERIOD=100 IMAGE_SIDE=100

+Indeed, computation is only done at step 0.
+This is due to the walltime value of the rule setting train-in/coord.
+In order to trigger computaion until timestep 50000, we just have to send a rule that modifies thes walltime.

+~> make feed-train-inputs WALLTIME=50000

+You can check if the training seems ok after this.
+If not, feed again with a higher walltime.

+~> make show-weights-history
+~> make show-rgb-mapping

+Once you are ok, you can clear the training stuff.
+Once you do this, the training cannot be continued for further steps.

+~> make cxsom-clear-processor
+~> make clear-training

+* Restarting

+If you need to restart and continue the computation (up to 100000 for example)

+~> make cxsom-launch-processor
+~> make make train-setup SAVE_PERIOD=100 IMAGE_SIDE=100
+~> make feed-train-inputs WALLTIME=100000

+### Predict mode

+Here, we ask the map to retrieve RGB from (w, h) values un [0,1]^2.
+In other words, this will draw the image.
+Let us first display the prediction rules.

+~> make show-predict-rules

+An then let us build-up a prediction for the saved weights at 500.

+~> make clear-predict
+~> make cxsom-clear-processor
+~> make predict WEIGHTS_AT=500

+Then, let us display the prediction

+~> make show-prediction